 Gum Disease, Bone Loss and Dental Implants

 Dental implants are a long-term replacement option for missing teeth.
 They function and look like real teeth, even though they are artificial tooth roots.
-Dental implants involve surgery and they are different from root canal treatments (which are performed to avoid teeth from having to be replaced).
+Dental implants involve surgery, and they are different from root canal treatments (which are performed to prevent teeth from having to be replaced).

 A dental implant has three components: a crown (a dental cap for the missing tooth/teeth), a small titanium screw that’s placed in the jaw, and what’s called an abutment to connect the crown and the screw.
 Bone tissue grows around the implants to hold them in place.

 Because dental implants rely on an appropriate attachment to the gum, the health of the gum and the bones within the jaw are crucial for an effective dental implant treatment.